RichiKennedy/RichiKennedy/README.md

                                                   Hi there, I'm Richi 👋

-                                           ✨An aspiring Frontend developer✨
+                                              ✨Aspiring Frontend developer✨

 .💻 Frontend developer intern at Mobiento / Deloitte Digital

-.📖 Studied Frontend Development at Hyper Island
+.📖 Frontend Development student at Hyper Island

-.🌏 From Australia 🦘 Living in Sweden 🥶
+.🌏 From Australia 🦘 Living in Sweden 🇸🇪

+.Currently building an Unsplash clone

 .Currently exploring Typescript 🦾

+.👀 On the look-out for a junior frontend developer position

 .My portfolio 👉 https://richardgkennedy.netlify.app/